ud-softworks/json_schema/MIGRATION.md

 # json_schema v2.x to v3 Migration Guide

 json_schema 3.0 is now here due to an issue that was found in 2.0 that caused remote refs to not get resolved correctly.
 This forced us to sort through the ref resolution logic in schema construction and change a few underlying assumptions.
-While on the surface it doesn't look like any publically exposed members or methods were modified or removed, the `refMap` is structured differently to accommodate new logic changes in schema construction and resolution, which could potentially introduce issues in corner cases that we're not aware of.
+While on the surface it doesn't look like any publically exposed members or methods were modified or removed, the map of sub-properties' and references' [JsonSchema]s by path (`_refMap`) is structured differently to accommodate new logic changes in schema construction and resolution.

 All tests continue to pass and most consumers will not have to make any changes, but for some more advanced use cases, these changes might break schema resolution/validation which we prefer to protect against with a 3.0 major version upgrade.